kristten712/personal-website/README.md

 # Personal Website
-This is the implementaion code for my personal website that features the following sections:
+This is the implementaion code for my personal website that features the following:
 * an introduction section with a profile photo
 * an overview of my experiences using the Material UI timeline component
 * a section featuring my coding projects